Search research projects

 For information about career paths related to completing a planetary science PhD please see the STFC website.
 The Royal Astronomical Society website also has some useful information here about studying astronomy and planetary science in the UK.
 We also have a blog, Earth and Solar System, about planetary science studies and internship opportunities.

-Our former students have pursued a wide range of further careers paths ranging from planetary science research careers located across the globe (UK, France, Canada, USA, Japan, Germany), teaching science in schools, working in the space tourism sector (Virgin Galactic), the UK Home Office, industry (drilling contractors, technical writer at mass spectrometer company), working at NASA and the European Space Agency, and in research council administration.
+Our former students have pursued a wide range of further careers paths ranging from planetary science research careers located across the globe (UK, France, Canada, USA, Japan, Germany), teaching science in schools, working in the space tourism sector (Virgin Galactic), the UK Home Office, industry (drilling contractors, technical writer at mass spectrometer company, laser applications engineer), and working at NASA and the European Space Agency.

-The deadline for applications is Wednesday 1 May at 5pm.
-We anticipate that interviews will be held at The University of Manchester in mid-May (date to be determined).
-It is recommended that you apply in good time to secure your place and funding ahead of the project start date.
+The deadline for applications is Friday 31st January 2020 at 5 pm.
+We anticipate that interviews will be held at The University of Manchester in mid to late Feb.
+2020 (date to be determined) for a start date in Sept.
+2020.
+It is recommended that you contact the project supervisor well in advance of this deadline to discuss the details of the project that you wish to apply for.

-If you are not a UK resident, you may be able to prepare a separate case and apply for internal University of Manchester funding (for example the President’s award , see also other options ) and should discuss this with the potential supervisor.
+If you are not a UK resident, you may be able to prepare a separate case and apply for internal University of Manchester funding (for example the President’s award, see also other options) and should discuss this with the potential project supervisor.